 Action taken :

 After the initiation of SDP proper in July 2011, UNDP senior management has striven to raise funds for the project.
-The financial crisis and the fact that some development partners were in the process of developing their priorities in Cambodia made fund-raising a challenge.
+The global financial crisis and the fact that some development partners were in the process of developing their priorities in Cambodia made fund-raising a challenge.
 Due to these circumstances, the programme prioritized its least costly activities as well as those whose continuation is vital, such as Equity Weekly and the Youth initiative, due to their role as democratic spaces.

 Project Issue 2: